emmanuelokoth2002/CONTACT_APPLICATION/README.md

-This is a contact list application that can be used in mobile phones.
+This is a cnttactlist application